jprior-pillar/parse_url/README.md

 It is a command line filter.
 URLs are input, one per line on standard input.
-The information is output on standard output.
+The information is output on standard output. base64 decoded query values are shown if query values can be base64 decoded.

 For example: